-In the event the State chooses to contract with another vendor to provide the services of the Contractor at the end of this contract term or upon cancellation of the Contract, or if the State contracts with one or more additional vendors, the Contractor must provide reasonable transition assistance to the State and cooperation with one or more contractors.
-Under no circumstances will the existing Contractor have any right to compensation for investments or other expenditures that were undertaken pursuant to, or in anticipation of, an extension of the Contract.
+In the event the State chooses to contract with another vendor to provide the services of the CONTRACTOR at the end of this contract term or upon cancellation of the Contract, or if the State contracts with one or more additional vendor, the CONTRACTOR must provide reasonable transition assistance to the State and cooperation with one or more contractors.
+Under no circumstances will the existing CONTRACTOR have any right to compensation for investments or other expenditures that were undertaken pursuant to, or in anticipation of, an extension of the Contract.